jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 -----
 Here is what I am using on my machine:

-* Mac OS X 10.11.6
+* Mac OS X 10.12.6
 * Java 1.8.0_77
-* Apache Maven 3.3.9 (installed using Macports)
+* Apache Maven 3.5.3 (installed using Macports)
-* Alfresco Maven SDK 3.0.0 (No download necessary)
+* Alfresco Maven SDK 3.0.1 (No download necessary)
-* Eclipse Java EE IDE for Web Developers, Neon
+* IntelliJ IDEA 2017.3.5
 * Alfresco Community Edition 5.2.f ([Download](https://sourceforge.net/projects/alfresco/files/Alfresco%20201604%20Community/))

-By default, when you create an Alfresco project using version the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.
+By default, when you create an Alfresco project using the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.

-The Eclipse IDE is optional.
-Most people working with Alfresco use Eclipse or something similar, so this tutorial will assume that's what you are using.
+An IDE is optional.
+Most people working with Alfresco use IntelliJ, Eclipse, or something similar.

 Project Organization
 --------------------
-I am going to use the Alfresco Maven SDK to create two projects that will package up my customizations as AMPs (Alfresco Module Packages).
-One project will create an AMP for the "repo" tier and one project will create an AMP for the "share" tier.
-I will also create a third "common" project for a Java class that will be used by this and other tutorials.
+I am going to use the Alfresco Maven SDK to create a project using the "all-in-one" archetype.
+The project will package up my customizations in two AMPs (Alfresco Module Packages): One AMP for the "repo" tier and one AMP for the "share" tier.

 I am not going to spend much time talking about how the Alfresco Maven SDK works.
 If you aren't already familiar with it, you may want to read the [Getting